Fdondi/letter-writer/README.md

 ###  For `refresh`

+-`--clear`: Empty the Qdrant repository before rebuilding it.

 - `--jobs_source_folder=<Path>`: folder holding the job offers to be used to build the Qdrant repo.
 - `--jobs_source_suffx=<str>`: suffix used to recognize the job offers in the folder.